frnsys/the_founder/outline.md

-[X] have attributes which confer company bonuses, that scale with # employees/locations [X] employees gradually improve in their skills overtime [X] happiness is affected by negative player stats, but counteracted by forgetting rate [ ] TODO employees have a "last tweet" depending on their attributes, the available perks, their burnout rate, their happiness, etc, drawn uniformly from a collection of tweets that are relevant to their current state
+[X] have attributes which confer company bonuses, that scale with # employees/locations [X] employees gradually improve in their skills overtime [X] happiness is affected by negative player stats, but counteracted by forgetting rate [X] employees have a "last tweet" depending on their attributes, the available perks, their burnout rate, their happiness, etc, drawn uniformly from a collection of tweets that are relevant to their current state

 # Promo Campaigns/Hype
 [X] are purchasable (repeatedly)